 Friday and Saturday, 10 a.m. to 10 p.m.

 We are conducting City Council meetings in person and via teleconferencing.

 If residents would like to comment on City Council items, we recommend using the online commenting feature.
 Once the City Council agenda is published, the eComment link will be active.
 Residents can review agenda item details, indicate their position on an item and leave feedback by clicking on the eComment tab on the City Council meetings page

 Comments may be submitted until noon on the day of the meeting.
 Residents may also use the Register to Speak option to sign up in advance to speak at the meeting.

 The Police Department is still providing public safety services but modifying some procedures.
-The police department lobby is closed.

 For non-emergency services, please call 645-4477.

 The pool is open during the summer.
 Visit the pool page for more information.